heidihendry/camelot/README.md

 ### Project End

-Like :project-start, but for the project end date.
+Like 'project-start', but for the project end date.
 The end time is _exclusive_.

 ### Surveyed Species